D2-mods/D2-Mira/d2-mira/readme.txt

 - IWD2: Save and reload to restore selection sounds to normal after removing the armor.
 - for these games, the engine doesn't seem to clear all animation change effects until reloading.

-Shapeshifts and Big Metal Unit
+Shapeshifts and Big Metal Unit:
 - These can work together but may occasionally be buggy.
 - The safest way to combine is to shapeshift with armor off, then equip the armor after.
 - Buggy movement can sometimes be fixed by saving and reloading.
 Changing to natural form should also restore normal movement.